 London is iconic.
 Its red post-boxes, royal telephone boxes, labyrinthine Underground, well-known landmarks, picturesque pubs, fantastic museums and vibrant art galleries make it a bucket-list destination for nearly 40 million international visitors annually.

 As the capital, London enjoys an enormous number of transport links, by air, by train, by car and by boat.
 In the surrounding areas, two of the largest British airports can be found in the form of Heathrow and Gatwick, while in the city centre the City of London Airport fields international and domestic flights.
 Spread across London are some of the country's most famous railway stations, including Paddington, Kings Cross, St Pancras and Liverpool Street, whose multiple platforms dispatch and receive hundreds of trains every day, not to mention the world famous underground.

-With so much going, and so many different identities crossing paths across London, there are a wealth of places to live for all manner of different tastes and requirements.
+With so much going, and so many different identities crossing paths across London, there are a wealth of places to live for all manner of different tastes and requirements be it a house or apartment.
 The choice is astonishing, and every borough offers its own vision of inner city living.

 If you're looking for cosmopolitan class and town-like charm in central London then you should look no further than Fulham.
 Perched on the north bank of the Thames, Fulham gained a reputation in the 18th century as a bohemian playground for the upper classes, until the Industrial Revolution took hold and saw the rise of trade and craft works.
 Fulham's charming pubs and enviable riverside position, combined with its nostalgic terraced houses and tasteful green spaces, have made it one of London's most desirable places to live.